bartificer/programming-by-stealth/docs/pbs129-eslint.md

   'jsdoc'
 ]
 ```
 and finally the rules.
-In the GitHub readme you can find all rules that are available, we will simply use the recommended set.
+In the GitHub README file you can find all rules that are available, we will simply use the recommended set.

 So the final `.eslintrc.js` file will look like this: